globallyunique/agile-requirements-framework/index.md

 If we're not going to take the easy but wrong approach of user stories as the requirements or cripple the agile way-of-working with a waterfall style, we need to find something between these extremes.
 We need to capture the requirements in a way that fits with an agile way-of-working but doesn't create massive overhead.

 The purpose and value of capturing requirements changes as we work on a product.
-As we are getting started in each unit of work, be it as small as a sprint or as large as multiple releases, writing things down is a powerful thinking tool in the iteratively learning process.
+As we are getting started in each unit of work, be it as small as a sprint or as large as multiple releases, writing things down is a powerful thinking tool in the iterative learning process.
 We can't get all the details right before we implement so the requirements framework needs to strongly support working iteratively and incrementally.
 After we're done it needs to naturally serve as the documentation of what we've built.
 With that in mind we can list the 'ilities' for a great requirements framework:

 - *Evolvability*: You can start with just parts of the overall requirements and easily split, combine, and otherwise refactor them.
 I sometimes refer to this as 'Survivability'.
 The requirements framework needs to make it easy to evolve almost everything because the agile approach means constant learning and hence requirements changes.
 If it doesn't, you won't survive the project.